 "China's position on the delimitation of the continental shelf is based on the so-called natural prolongation theory, which, according to China, allows its shelf to extend to the Okinawa Trough, well beyond 200 nautical miles from the coast of China.

 "On the other hand, Japan realizes that delimitation of the East China Sea should be established on the basis of an equidistant (median) line drawn between the coasts of Japan and China.
 Articles 74.1 and 83.1 of the United Nations Convention on the Law of the Sea (UNCLOS) provide that delimitation between states shall be effected by agreement on the basis of international law to achieve an equitable solution.
 An important point in the June 3, 1985, 'Case Concerning the Continental Shelf' (Libyan Arab Jamahiriya/Malta) before the International Court of Justice is that geological or geophysical factors were rendered irrelevant in determining legal title or delimitation in an area where the distance between coasts is less than 400 nautical miles — as it is between Japan and China.
 It also shows that delimitation by a median line achieves 'an equitable solution' within UNCLOS.

 "Other, more recent judgments by international courts also support the idea of drawing a median line in the first place to achieve an equitable solution.
 Therefore, it can be safely said that the legitimacy of Japan's position has been demonstrated."

-Editor's note: Gregory Clark is vice president of Akita International University.
+Editor's note: Gregory Clark is a former Australian diplomat and president emeritus of Tama University, Tokyo.
 My thanks to the author for kindly allowing me to reproduce his analysis of Japan's territorial disputes with China here in Japan Perspectives.